run2bizdocs/docs/en-us/docs/faq.md

     The service request scheduling rule is enabled on the 4biz Parameter screen.
 To enable this rule, proceed as follows:

-    1- In the 4biz.cfg file put the routine START_MONITORA_INCIDENTES=TRUE;
+    1- In the application.ini file put the routine START_MONITORA_INCIDENTES=TRUE;

     2- Access the 4biz Parameters feature by navigating in the main menu System > 4biz Parameters;